huggingface/evaluate/measurements/perplexity/README.md

   Perplexity (PPL) can be used for evaluating to what extent a dataset is similar to the distribution of text that a given model was trained on.
   It is defined as the exponentiated average negative log-likelihood of a sequence.

-  For more information, see https://huggingface.co/docs/transformers/perplexity
+  For more information on perplexity, see [this tutorial](https://huggingface.co/docs/transformers/perplexity).
 ---

 # Measurement Card for Perplexity